Disclosure Fact Checked

 You can normally check what fees are payable by heading over to the provider's website.
 This should, of course, be done before you open an account.

-If you're interested in certain trading tools or features, make sure your chosen stock market app offers this.
+If you're interested in certain trading tools or features, make sure your chosen stock market app offers them.
 For example, if you are looking to trade small amounts, you'll want to pick a provider that allows you to access 'fractional shares'.
-At Capital.com, you can trade all 2,400+ shares from just $50.
+At Trade Nation, you can trade all 2,400+ shares for just $50.

 Additionally, look to see if the app offers price alerts and real-time notifications.
 This will ensure that you stay ahead of the game at all times.
 We should also note that a lot of traders in South Africa are interested in automated investing.

 It's also handy when a provider offers educational resources for beginners.
-For example, the best stock trading apps South Africa allow you to read through educational guides, articles, and even offer regular webinars.
+For example, the best stock trading apps in South Africa allow you to read through educational guides and articles and even offer regular webinars.

-If you're already a seasoned trader and want access to advanced research facilities, check to see if the provider offers technical indicators.
-Additionally, it's useful if the stock trading app in question offers financial news direct to your phone.
-Once again, this is important for keeping abreast of key developments on your chosen stocks.
+If you're already a seasoned trader and want access to advanced research facilities, check to see if the provider offers technical indicators like moving averages and RSI.
+Additionally, it's useful if the stock trading app in question offers financial news directly to your phone.
+Once again, this is important for keeping abreast of key developments in your chosen stocks.

 Device Compatibility

-All of the best stock trading apps in South Africa will be compatible with both Android and iOS - so that's pretty much 99% of smartphone users.
-This is usually the case with Android tablets and iPad.
-If, however, you have a Windows phone - you're going to be out of luck.
+All of the best stock trading apps in South Africa will be compatible with both Android and iOS, so that's pretty much 99% of smartphone users.
+This is usually the case with Android tablets and iPads.
+If, however, you have a Windows phone, you're going to be out of luck.

-In most cases, you can still use your phone to trade - but this will need to be done via the provider's mobile website.
-Although some are clunky, we found that Capital.com still offers a great user experience through its mobile browser.
+In most cases, you can still use your phone to trade, but this will need to be done via the provider's mobile website.
+Although some are clunky, we found that Trade Nation still offers a great user experience through its mobile browser.

 Payment Methods

-The best stock trading apps South Africa allow you to easily deposit and withdraw funds.
-In fact, you should be able to do this instantly via the app itself.
-Most traders in South Africa will opt for a debit/credit card - as this is convenient, instant, and usually free.
-With that said, some stock trading apps also support e-wallets and mobile payments like Google and Apple Pay.
+The best stock trading apps in South Africa allow you to easily deposit and withdraw funds.
+You should be able to do this instantly via the app itself.
+Most traders in South Africa will opt for a debit or credit card, as this is convenient, instant, and usually free.
+With that said, some stock trading apps also support e-wallets and mobile payments, like Google and Apple Pay.

 Customer Service